-When the Gender Recognition Act (GRA) was passed in 2004, it was celebrated as a pillar of transgender rights.
+When the Gender Recognition Act (GRA) was passed in 2004, it was celebrated as an enduring pillar of transgender rights.
 However, less than 15 years later, many trans people feel that it is no longer fit for purpose, so the government is now consulting the public on its reform.

 The GRA was introduced in 2004 following a ruling in the Human Rights Court, after a landmark legal challenge.
 Two transgender women, Christine Goodwin and another identified as I, challenged the UK’s refusal to legally recognise their gender identity, arguing that in doing so the state violated their human rights, specifically the right to privacy (Article 8) and right to marry (Article 12).